 3 Festivals Tall Ships Regatta and Bordeaux Wine Festival

-Over the May bank holiday of 2018 we were proud to host the initial leg of Sail Training International’s (STI) Tall Ships Regatta over the weekend alongside Liverpool’s inaugural Bordeaux Wine Festival.
+Over the May bank holiday weekend, Culture Liverpool played to host the initial leg of the Sail Training International’s (STI) Tall Ships Regatta alongside Liverpool’s inaugural Bordeaux Wine Festival.

-Thursday 24th May saw the opening event at the Anglican Cathedral in conjunction with the Bordeaux Wine Festival’s ‘Blessing of the Grape’ Ceremony.
-Saturday 26th saw the Tall Ships crews’ parade through the City, culminating in an awards ceremony for the ships’ prize winners on the Pier Head followed by a crew party at Liverpool’s Town Hall.
-Monday 28th saw a spectacular grand parade of sail on the River Mersey, as the ships left Liverpool for their onward journey to Dublin, with both sides of Mersey filled with watching public.
+The opening event took place at the Anglican Cathedral on Thursday 24 May, in conjunction with the Bordeaux Wine Festival’s ‘Blessing of the Grape’ ceremony.
+Saturday 26 saw the Tall Ships crews’ parade through the city, culminating in an awards ceremony for the ships’ prize winners on the Pier Head followed by a crew party at Liverpool’s Town Hall.
+On Monday 28 a spectacular grand parade of sail took place on the River Mersey, as the ships left Liverpool for their onward journey to Dublin, with both sides of Mersey filled with a watching crowd.

 China Dream – Chapter Two: This is Shanghai

-A free, eight-week exhibition of Chinese contemporary art featured ten of Shanghai’s leading visual artists, curated especially to explore the similarities between Liverpool and its twin city, Shanghai.
-We worked with Shanghai born Curator Jiang Jiehong to exhibit the works in key waterfront locations including Cunard Building, Tate Exchange, Pier Head and Mann Island.
-Culture Liverpool worked with four creative partners, Open Eye Gallery, Tate Liverpool, Liverpool Biennial and Art Collection, University of Salford.
-We also partnered with ShanghArt Gallery who represents six of the ten exhibiting artists.
+This free, eight-week exhibition of Chinese contemporary art featured ten of Shanghai’s leading visual artists, commissioned especially to explore the similarities between Liverpool and its twin city, Shanghai.
+Working with Shanghai born Curator Jiang Jiehong, the works were exhibited in key waterfront locations including Cunard Building, Tate Exchange, Pier Head and Mann Island for all to view.
+Open Eye Gallery, Tate Liverpool, Liverpool Biennial, Art Collection and University of Salford were also brought on as creative partners along with ShanghArt Gallery who represented six of the ten exhibiting artists.

 Future World of World (FWOW)

-This project is a long term commitment for Liverpool to take a lead in exploring these complicated ideas and tackling them with creativity and innovation.
+This project forms a long term commitment for Liverpool to take a lead in exploring these complicated ideas and tackling them with creativity and innovation.

-In June, of 2018, Liverpool hosted the international congress for Uniglobal at ACC Liverpool, and we were commissioned to deliver the Opening Ceremony.
-We worked in partnership with Liverpool John Moores University, Young Everyman & Playhouse and Institute of the Arts Barcelona.
+In June, of 2018, Liverpool hosted the international congress for Uniglobal at ACC Liverpool.
+Culture Liverpool were commissioned to deliver the Opening Ceremony, working in partnership with Liverpool John Moores University (LJMU), Young Everyman & Playhouse and Institute of the Arts Barcelona.
 Directed by Andrew Sherlock of LJMU, the Opening Ceremony was a theatrical interpretation of unions and employment around the world today working with 300 artists over 1,000 days.

 Art of Football

-Celebrating our military personnel, we hosted the city’s Armed Forces Day event in June of 2018. .
+The city celebrated its military personnel in June during its Armed Forces Day event.
 It offered everyone a chance to #SaluteOurForces, with a formal ceremony at Our Lady & St Nicholas Church followed by a drum and flag parade to the Royal Albert Dock Liverpool, which hosted a range of demonstrations and displays from Armed Forces personnel.

 There was a mixture of ceol, craic and sunlight on Liverpool’s waterfront in July which saw a crowd of over 10,000 fans bask in the scorching sunshine to welcome the first ‘Feis Liverpool’.
 Van Morrison headlined a busy programme of musicians, including The Dubliners, Imelda May, Hothouse Flowers, The Chieftains, Foy Vance, Mary Coughlan and Shane MacGowan of Pogues fame joining the stage for the big finale.
 Liverpool Feis was co-organised with music promoter Vince Power, founder of the famous Mean Fiddler who was behind festivals such as Glastonbury and Leeds/ Reading.